Guilty by a Ruby Necklace

 "Don't," he spat.
 His chest was heaving.
 "Don't you ever touch me again."

 Before I could process the sting on my hand, he grabbed Maeve's wrist.
-Not gently.

 "Go to your room," he ordered, dragging her toward the stairs.